- Overview of the Chewton Mendip Ansteys

 - Joseph Anstey (b 1794);

-- John Anstey (b 1796, he was a blacksmith and he married Rachel Bennett in Bristol in 1822.
+- John Anstey (b 1796, he was a blacksmith and he married Rachel Bennett in St Pauls, Portland Square, Bristol in 1822.
 They had a son George Anstee (b 1824 Walcot, Bath, who was brought up by his grandmother Martha and aunt Sarah, who were of independent means, after both of his parents died when he was very young.
 They were all living with George‘s uncle William Anstee in the 1841 Census – George was an “apprentice blacksmith“.
-George married Susan Sage in 1848 in Bath and they moved to Camerton having children John F. Anstee (b 1850); Henry Sage Anstee (b 1851, moved to Monmouthshire and had a family there); and George Sage Anstee (b 1853).
+George married Susan Sage in 1848 in Bath and they moved to Camerton having children John George Sage Anstee (b 1849, baptised 26 August 1849.
+He never married and in the 1891 Census he was a butler to the ‘Jarratt’ sisters at Camerton Court.
+He died on 22 June 1900 and was buried near the main door of Cameron Church, his memorial graced by a tall stone cross.
+Probate was to his brother George Sage Anstee – ex police sergeant); Henry Sage Anstee (b 1851 – see below); and George Sage Anstee (b 1853 – see below).
 In the 1851 Census George was a blacksmith, however he died in Clutton in 1854 of consumption.
 By the 1861 Census Susan Anstee (widow) was a baker living with her three sons at 2, Wall Mead, Timsbury, Clutton).
 John Anstey died whilst living in Bath in 1827; he was buried in Timsbury on 7 June 1827 “aged 30“.
 His widow Rachel Anstey died in 1830; she was buried in Corston on 25 April 1830 “aged 33“);

 - Ann Anstey (b 1799);